-MGT 5475 Production and Operations Management
+MGT 5475 - Production and Operations Management

-Prerequisites: Graduate standing; GBU 351; MGT 371
+Credits, 3 sem. hrs.
+Prerequisite(s): Graduate standing; GBU 251; MGT 371.

 A study of the role of operations management in manufacturing and service firms.
 Special emphasis is placed on key topics in the fields of cost accounting, general management, industrial engineering, and quantitative methods.